pgflow-dev/pgflow/pkgs/supabase/DEV_JOURNAL.md

 I have no clue yet whas is causing this issue, but it is definitely caused by the wall clock/cpu clock limit and edge function dying unexpectedly.

+#### [ ] Try to stop LISTEN and polling when onbeforeunload is called

+> if the onbeforeunload event is triggered in a Supabase Edge Function worker, any new request to the same Edge Function endpoint will result in a new instance of the Edge Function worker being spawned